 Alert - Warning Indications.
-An otherwise healthy SPS SIS becomes marginal or unhealthy when it is the subject of a SPS SIS warning indication.
+An otherwise trackable and healthy SPS SIS becomes marginal or unhealthy when it is the subject of a SPS SIS warning indication.
 SPS SIS warnings are typically provided in advance of the onset of potential MSI events (i.e., preemptive setting of the six-bit health status word in subframe 1 prior to scheduled maintenance).
 SPS SIS warnings are also common after an SPS SIS alarm and at satellite end of life.
 The SPS SIS warning indications are defined in paragraph 2.3.2 above, plus:

-(1) An appropriately inflated URA index "N" value (appropriately inflated to cover the expected risk of an abnormally large SPS SIS URE).
+An appropriately inflated URA index "N" value or appropriately inflated set of URA{ED} and URA{NED} values (appropriately inflated to cover the expected risk of an abnormally large SPS SIS URE).

-- 1. A SPS SIS alarm indication exists when the satellite is not trackable because it is not transmitting the standard C/A-code modulation on the L-band carrier signal.
-As indicated above, specific SPS SIS alarm indications include the following: (a) when the L-band carrier signal has no modulation (i.e., unmodulated carrier signal), (b) when the L-band carrier signal is modulated by nonstandard C/A-code, and (c) when the L-band carrier signal is modulated by C/A-code number 37.
+- 1. A SPS SIS alarm indication exists when the satellite is not trackable because it is not transmitting the standard PRN code modulation on the L-band carrier signal.
+As indicated above, specific SPS SIS alarm indications include the following: (a) when the L-band carrier signal has no modulation (i.e., unmodulated carrier signal), (b) when the L-band carrier signal is modulated by nonstandard PRN code, and (c) when the L-band carrier signal is modulated by PRN code number 37.
 These SPS SIS alarm indications are specifically called out above because of their relatively high probability of occurrence. - 2.
-The SPS SIS alarm indications related to the NAV message data are considered "weak" indications since SPS receivers do not necessarily continuously read each satellite's NAV message data either by design or by circumstance (e.g., radio-frequency interference [RFI] can prevent reading NAV message data).
-As a rule of thumb, these weak SPS SIS alarm indications can be assumed to have a five minute lag time before SPS receivers take notice of them for alerting purposes. - 3.
+The SPS SIS alarm indications related to the LNAV and CNAV message data are considered "weak" indications since SPS receivers do not necessarily continuously read each satellite's LNAV or CNAV message data either by design or by circumstance (e.g., radio-frequency interference [RFI] can prevent reading NAV message data).
+These weak SPS SIS alarm indications are assumed to have a five minute lag time before SPS receivers take notice of them for alerting purposes. - 3.
 The SPS SIS alarm indications related to the NAV message data are indicative of a problem onboard the satellite.
 GPS receivers may perceive similar indications caused by local effects that are unrelated to the broadcast SPS SIS.

-4. MSI is the SIS range domain analog of hazardously misleading information (HMI) in the user position domain.
-SPS SIS MSI may or may not cause some SPS receivers to output HMI.

-5. See Appendix A, Section A.5 for additional background information on integrity.
+- 4. MSI is the SIS range domain analog of hazardously misleading information (HMI) in the user position domain.
+SPS SIS MSI may or may not cause some SPS receivers to output HMI. - 5.
+See Appendix A, Section A.5 for additional background information on integrity. - 6.
+In addition to SPS SIS alarm indications, other conditions may also cause GPS signals to become temporarily untrackable, such as ionospheric signal fades, local signal masking, or local interference.